Pukkawit/google-signup-login-form-frontEnd/README.md

 <b>Email:</b> pukkawit.jobs@gmail.com
 <b>GitHub:</b> Pukkawit

-<emphasis><strong>Thank you for checking out the Sign Up Form project!
-We hope you find it useful and easy to integrate into your applications.</strong></emphasis>
+<i><strong>Thank you for checking out the Sign Up Form project!
+We hope you find it useful and easy to integrate into your applications.</strong></i>